 Given the relatively low catches of thornyheads relative to recent TACs, it seems clear that thornyhead catch is limited more by constraints in the target fisheries in which it occurs: sablefish, rockfish, and to a lesser extent flatfish fisheries.
-By weight, the directed fishery for sablefish harvested the most thornyheads in 2006, 2007, and 2008, followed by rockfish and combined flatfish fisheries (Figure 15.1).
-In 2006, most thornyhead discards came from the rockfish fishery, followed by the sablefish fishery with relatively little from the flatfish fisheries (Figure 15.2).
-However, since then, most of the thornyhead discards have been from the sablefish fishery followed by the flatfish and rockfish fisheries.
-The distribution of thornyhead catches ranges broadly throughout the Gulf of Alaska and is consistent within recent years for the different gear types (Figures 15.3 and 15.4, Lowe and Ianelli 2007).
-Length frequency data from the 2006-2008 trawl and longline fisheries are shown in Figure 15.3; although few thornyheads are sampled in the longline fisheries, in general, longline fisheries capture larger thornyheads than trawl fisheries, perhaps because they operate in deeper waters and hook selectivity which tends to select for larger fish.
-The trawl fishery data seems to indicate growth of the population as the modes increased over this time period.
+By weight, the directed fishery for sablefish harvested the most thornyheads form 2005-2011, followed by rockfish and combined flatfish fisheries (Table 15.5).
+The sablefish fishery accounts for 60-75% of thornyhead discards with the rockfish and flatfish accounting for about an equal amount of the remaining discards (Table 15.6).
+The distribution of thornyhead catches ranges broadly throughout the Gulf of Alaska and is consistent within recent years for the different gear types (Figure 15.7, Lowe and Ianelli 2009).
+Length frequency data from the 2008-2011 trawl and longline fisheries are shown in Figure 15.1; in general, longline fisheries capture larger thornyheads than trawl fisheries, perhaps because they operate in deeper waters and hook selectivity tends to select for larger fish.